Andrew the Apostle: Relics

 Relics alleged to be those of the Apostle Andrew are kept at the Cathedral of Saint Andrew, Patras, Greece; in Amalfi Cathedral (the Duomo di Sant'Andrea), Amalfi and in Sarzana Cathedral in Sarzana, Italy; St Mary's Cathedral, Edinburgh, Scotland; and the Church of St Andrew and St Albert, Warsaw, Poland.
 There are also numerous smaller reliquaries throughout the world.

 Andrew's remains were preserved at Patras.
 According to one legend, Regulus (Rule), a monk at Patras, was advised in a dream to hide some of the bones.
 Shortly thereafter, most of the relics were transferred from Patras to Constantinople by order of the Roman emperor Constantius II around 357 and deposited in the Church of the Holy Apostles.

 Regulus was said to have had a second dream in which an angel advised him to take the hidden relics "to the ends of the earth" for protection.
 Wherever he was shipwrecked, he was to build a shrine for them.
 He set sail, taking with him a kneecap, an upper arm bone, three fingers, and a tooth.
 He sailed west, towards the edge of the known world, and was shipwrecked on the coast of Fife, Scotland.
 However, the relics were probably brought to Britain in 597 as part of the Augustine Mission, and then in 732 to Fife, by Bishop Acca of Hexham, a well-known collector of religious relics.

 The skull of Saint Andrew, which had been taken to Constantinople, was returned to Patras by Byzantine emperor Basil I, who ruled from 867 to 886.

 In 1208, following the sack of Constantinople, those relics of Saint Andrew and Saint Peter which remained in the imperial city were taken to Amalfi, Italy, by Cardinal Peter of Capua the Elder, a native of Amalfi.
-A cathedral was built, dedicated to Saint Andrew, as is the town itself, to house a tomb in its crypt where it is maintained that most of the relics of the apostle, including an occipital bone, remain.
+The relics were enshrined in the crypt of the cathedral.
+Most of the relics of the apostle, including an occipital bone, are still there.